Employee Time Off: Most Common and Unusual Leave Types in 2025

 Most Prevalent Types of Employee Leave

-When it comes to PTO balances, they may contain a plethora of leave classes, from public holidays to very peculiar sorts of time off taken to satisfy various personal or public interests.
+These tools not only streamline the process but also provide flexibility in managing various types of paid time off.
+They may contain a plethora of leave classes, from public holidays to very peculiar sorts of time off taken to satisfy various personal or public interests.

 But let’s begin with the basics.
 The 8 most commonly used types of leave of absence are as follows: